“Get a life in which you are not alone. Find people you love, and who love you. And remember that love is not leisure, it is work.” – Anna Quindlen

 But when we say that we love and we do confront ourselves—what’s worst and weakest in ourselves—and we’re willing to heroically and courageously sacrifice or override that part of ourselves that lives in fear and we’re willing to make the stretch and extend ourselves beyond that part of ourselves and instead live from what’s best and most loving in ourselves, then we are indeed loving another in deed and not word only.
 Our talk is not cheap, and we are not living in our head; instead we are embodying our highest values and aspirations and we are making a real change.

 “God is love, and whoever abides in love remains in God and God in him.
-In by living in this way, love is brought to perfection among us, and we will have confidence on the day of judgment, because as He is, so too are we in this world.
+By living in this way, love is brought to perfection among us, and we will have confidence on the day of judgment, because as He is, so too are we in this world.
 There is no fear in love, but perfect love drives out fear, because fear has to do with punishment (and with loss and the past), and so one who fears is not yet perfect in love.
 If anyone says, “I love God,” but does not love his brother, that person is a liar; for whoever does not love a brother whom he has seen cannot love God whom he has not seen.” – 1 John 4:16-18, 20, (my parenthetical)

 The remainder of this post is abridged and adapted and modified from “Love and Need: Is Love a Package or a Message?” by Thomas Merton, from his book “Love and Living,” pp. 25-37—